b2io/development-standards/ide/vs-code/README.md

 ### Install Packages

-- Open a command line tool, `crt + j` inside VSCode.
+- Open a command line tool, `crt + j` inside VSCode (or use your terminal product of choice)
 - Run `npm init -y` to create a `package.json` file
 - Run `npm i -D eslint prettier eslint-plugin-prettier eslint-config-prettier` to install as a dev dependency.